mediocre-coder/dmanos/feedback.md

 ## Feb 9
 You're getting an error on that scatterplot I see.
 Have you taken a look at the numbers in `t`?
 I thing if you go to the first row of `t` you'll see the problem.
 Problem2b looks good, but has one mistake.
 It's such a small thing, but small things mean everything in programming.

+## Feb 17
+Looks like you found the small mistake in 2b, I'm happy with that now.
+Your `climate.m` program is working and producing some nice graphs.
+The only criticism that I have is that there is a lot of hard coding going on in your program.
+What I mean is that your program relies on the fact that you have exactly 168 rows of data, you may want to try to generalize this a bit more so that if I were to update the file up to 2020 data, your program would incorporate the new data.